 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the residence from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

-I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what should have been a quick, no chain conveyancing.
-St Leonards On Sea is where the house is located.
-Can you shed any light on this issue?
+Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what was supposed to be a simple, chain free conveyancing.
+St Leonards On Sea is the location of the property.
+Is there any advice you can impart?

-Flying freeholds in St Leonards On Sea are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in St Leonards On Sea you must be sure that your lawyer goes through the deeds thoroughly.
+Flying freeholds in St Leonards On Sea are rare but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside St Leonards On Sea you would need to get your solicitor to go through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in St Leonards On Sea may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in St Leonards On Sea may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.

 How do I search for a St Leonards On Sea law firm on the Alliance & Leicester conveyancing panel?
 I have a car and am happy to travel upto 25miles to meet the conveyancer.